nashdean/github-repo-scraper/README.md

 python main.py
 ```

-Results will be saved in JSON format, including documentation quality analysis for each repository.
+Results will be saved in the specified format, including documentation quality analysis for each repository.

 ## Testing